-Sequential and direct commissioning (if enabled) can both be disabled at the same time by pressing buttons A0, AI and BI at the same time for at least 7 seconds (long press).
-In addition to that, sequential and direct commissioning can both be enabled or disabled via the NFC PC configuration tool as described in chapter 4.2.
+Sequential and direct commissioning can both be disabled at the same time by pressing buttons A0, AI and BI at the same time for at least 7 seconds (long press).
+In addition to that, sequential and direct commissioning can both be disabled using the NFC interface as described in chapter 4.2.